kinkerl/eukalypse/README.rst

 Feature 2 can be used in and a testing environment: "is everything as i expect it to be?"
 Technical speaking: Are the pixels of the current generated screenshot of a website the same as in the reference screenshot I created and verified in advance.
-You can write tests using Eukalypse to verify your expections.
+You can write tests using Eukalypse to verify your expectations.

 **If you dont want to write tests or maintain a testing system yourself, you can use eukalypse_now.
 It is a turnkey ready standalone server for automated visual regression tests.**